Regularized Online Allocation Problems: Fairness and Beyond

-We consider the following generic convex problem with a finite horizon of $T$ time periods, resource constraints, and a regularizer $r$ on the resource consumption:

-where $x_t\in \cX\subseteq \RR^d$ is the action at time $t$, $f_t\in \RR^d\rightarrow\RR_+$ is the non-negative concave reward function received at time $t$, $b_t\in \RR^{m\times d}_+$ is the entry-wise non-negative cost matrix received at time $t$, $\rho\in \RR^m_{++}$ is the positive resource constraint vector, $r$ is a concave regularizer on the consumption.
-The assumption $b_t\ge 0$ implies that we cannot replenish resources once they are consumed.
-We assume that the action set $\cX$ is a convex and compact set in $\RR^d_+$, and $0\in \cX$.
-The above assumption implies that we can only take non-negative actions.
-Moreover, we can always take a void action by choosing $x_t=0$ in order to make sure we do not exceed the resource constraints.
+We consider a generic online allocation problem with a finite horizon of $T$ time periods, resource constraints, and a concave regularizer $r$ on the resource consumption.
+At time $t$, the decision maker receives a request $\gamma_t = (f_t,b_t, \cX_t) \in \mathcal S$ where $f_t\in \RR^d\rightarrow\RR_+$ is a non-negative (and potentially non-concave) reward function and $b_t:\cX_t\rightarrow\RR^m_+$ is an non-negative (and potentially non-linear) resource consumption function, and $\cX_t \subset \RR^d_+$ is a (potentially non-convex or integral) decision set.
+We denote by $\mathcal S$ the set of all possible requests that can be received.
+After observing the request, the decision maker takes an action $x_t\in \cX_t\subseteq \RR^d$ that leads to reward $f_t(x_t)$ and consumes $b_t(x_t)$ resources.
+The total amount of resources is $T \rho$, where $\rho\in \RR^m_{+}$ is a positive resource constraint vector.
+The assumption $b_t(x)\ge 0$ implies that we cannot replenish resources once they are consumed.
+We assume that $0\in \cX_t$ and $b_t(0) = 0$.
+The above assumption implies that we can always take a void action by choosing $x_t=0$ to make sure we do not exceed the resource constraints.
 This guarantees the existence of a feasible solution.